stormchaserroleplaying/stormchaserRPG/Talents/Wizard/Beguiler/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 50 Character Points<br>**Action:** 2 Actions<br>**Prerequisite:** 7th Level Spells and Split Enchantment
 You gain the ability to make a creature unaware of your magical influence on it.
-When you cast a Charm spell that imposes the [charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) condition on one or more creatures, you can alter one creature’s understanding so that it remains unaware of being [charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/).
+When you cast a charm that imposes the [charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) condition on one or more creatures, you can alter one creature’s understanding so that it remains unaware of being [charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/).

-Additionally, once before the spell expires, you can try to make the chosen creature forget some of the time it spent [charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/).
-You make a Charms attack targeting the creature's Intelligence defence, on a hit you force the target to lose a number of hours of its memories to a maxium amount of  1 + your Charisma attribute modifier (minimum 1).
+Additionally, once before the spell expires, you can try to make the chosen creature forget some of the time that it spent [charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/).
+Make a Charm attack vs the creature's Intelligence defence.
+On a hit, you force the target to lose a number of hours of its memories up to a maxium of 1 + your Charisma attribute modifier (minimum 1).